 - Disorders of the neurovegetative system, i.e. the body's main control center is not functioning properly

-- According to new findings, researchers also assume that the natural skin barrier is not fully functional in atopic dermatitis, as it has been established that it lacks an essential protein that is responsible for the formation of structure and keratinization, i.e. stabilization of the skin.
+- According to new findings, researchers also assume that the natural skin barrier is not fully functional in atopic dermatitis, as it has been determined that it lacks an essential protein that is responsible for the formation and keratinization, i.e. stabilization, of the skin.
 Another aspect of the impaired skin barrier is a lipid metabolism disorder in the skin.
 This results in a lack of lipids, which is why the skin is dry and irritated.
 This condition promotes inflammation and thus favors infections.

 - It is also assumed that neuropeptides, i.e. messenger substances released by nerve cells, are associated with the development of atopic dermatitis.
 Stress and psychological strain are also known to be factors in the development of atopic dermatitis.